-Tyler Rollins Fine Art is pleased to present Vigils, Tracey Moffatt’s third solo exhibition at the gallery, taking place from April 26 to June 1, 2018.
-The public is cordially invited to join the artist for the opening reception on Thursday, April 26, from 6:00 to 8:00 pm.
+Tyler Rollins Fine Art is pleased to present Vigils, Tracey Moffatt’s third solo exhibition at the gallery, taking place from April 26 to June 2, 2018.
 The exhibition features Body Remembers, a series of ten large-scale photographs, and the single-channel video, Vigil.
 These works had their debut to wide acclaim as part of Moffatt’s solo presentation for the Australian Pavilion in the 2017 Venice Biennale, and Vigils marks their first showing outside of Venice.
 The exhibition will be immediately followed by The Travellers (June 7 to July 27, 2018), showcasing the second photographic series, Passages, from Moffatt’s Australian Pavilion.

 One of today’s leading international visual artists working in photography, film and video, Moffatt is known as a powerful visual storyteller, and many of her works have achieved iconic status both in her home country of Australia and around the world.
 She approaches all her work with a film director’s eye for setting and narrative, and her photographs play with a dynamic array of printing processes.
 In her work for the Australian Pavilion, collectively entitled MY HORIZON, the horizon line functions both as a structural focal point within the images and as a metaphor for reaching one’s limitations and perhaps wanting to go beyond them.
 It represents a dream-like state of aspiration that is haunted by visions of an uncertain future and tinged with melancholy about what has come before.
 Body Remembers tells an oblique narrative centered on a single character, a woman dressed in an old-fashioned maid’s uniform, played by Moffatt herself, in homage to her mother and grandmother, who worked as domestics.
 “The maid returns to the house where she once worked, a place of memory and of where she felt a sense of security and perhaps a lost love,” Moffatt explains.
 “We see the interior of the house as it once was and again as a ruin.”
 The bleached-out colors evoke the heat and desolation of the primeval landscape, while the monumental scale of the photographs heightens the mythic quality of the archetypal figures of the woman and house.
 The video, Vigil, explores a different type of myth, that of Hollywood movies.
 A stirring montage of film clips, it features scenes of white movie stars gaping and staring with looks of dramatic horror, juxtaposed with visual graphics derived from contemporary images of boats packed with dark skinned migrants.
 The work explores issues of race and class within the context of the spectacle of mass media, and was inspired in part by a notorious incident in 2010 when a boat of asylum seekers heading for Australia sank off the coast of Christmas Island.